Homes for sale: neighbours include Barclays and Morgan Stanley

-The planned location is a site called Newfoundland in the west of the estate, not far from office blocks occupied by banks including Morgan Stanley (MS.N) and Barclays (BARC.L).
+The planned location is a site called Newfoundland in the west of the estate, not far from office blocks occupied by banks including Morgan Stanley and Barclays.

 It echoes a trend in London's main City financial district and in the West End, where developers are increasingly betting on more valuable residential schemes over offices to meet strong demand from overseas buyers seeking to park their money in London property.

-"It's a possibility at the moment but it would give the area a different sort of flavour" said John Garwood, company secretary at Songbird Estates SBDE.L, majority owner of Canary Wharf Group, on a conference call with journalists.
+"It's a possibility at the moment but it would give the area a different sort of flavour" said John Garwood, company secretary at Songbird Estates, majority owner of Canary Wharf Group, on a conference call with journalists.

 The 97-acre Canary Wharf district in east London began luring major banks after it was created in the early 1990s, with the promise of cheaper rents, larger trading floors and better-appointed offices.